v1.3.0.0

 ◆ mkpath()

-bool mkpath ( String path)
+bool mkpath ( string & path)

 Creates the directory path path.
 The function will create all parent directories necessary to create the directory.
 Returns true if successful; otherwise returns false.
 If the path already exists when this function is called, it will return true.